Malaysia national football team: Grounds

 Malaysia's home stadium is the Bukit Jalil National Stadium.
 The stadium capacity is 87,411 (seated) which makes it the ninth largest football stadium in the world.
 Malaysia's previous national stadium was the Merdeka Stadium before the Bukit Jalil sports complex was constructed.
-Malaysia also uses other stadiums for their matches such as the Kuala Lumpur Stadium.
+Since the start of 2017, Malaysia has played its home matches in 5 different stadiums all over Malaysia with Kuala Lumpur Stadium second in line to host an international match.

+When there were ongoing renovations at the Bukit Jalil National Stadium, the team played at other stadiums such as Sultan Ibrahim Stadium and Sultan Mizan Zainal Abidin Stadium.
+Due to the high population in the Klang Valley, the other stadiums used do not get high support from the fans.
+The Bukit Jalil Stadium, which is the largest stadium in Malaysia with a capacity of 87,000, is still the home of the Malaya Tigers even though there are several events taking place a few days before the match.

 Training ground

-Wisma FAM is the main headquarters for the Football Association of Malaysia which located at Kelana Jaya, Malaysia.
-The training facility for the Malaysia national football team also located at the Wisma FAM.
-Others than that, it also serves as a meeting point for the coaches and national players.
-Also equipped with a room for press statement and small apartment rooms available for the national players during the training camp.
-Sometimes, ticket matches also sold on this training facility.
+Wisma FAM is the main headquarters for the Football Association of Malaysia which located at Kelana Jaya, Selangor.
+The training facility for the Malaysia national football team is also located at the Wisma FAM.
+Other than that, it also serves as a meeting point for the coaches and national players.
+Also equipped with a room for press statements and small apartment rooms available for the national players during the training camp.
+Sometimes, ticket matches are also sold on this training facility.

 Supporters

-Ultras Malaya is the name of the major supporters for the national team in Malaysia.
+Ultras Malaya is the name of the major supporter of the national team in Malaysia.
 They are known for their high fanaticism and support towards the national team.
-In every international match the national team played, they are found in a group standing at the supporters area.
-The main colours for these supporter are usually in black with a yellow scarf and banners just like the national team kits colours.
+In every international match the national team plays, they are found in a group standing in the supporters' area.
+The main colours for these supporters are usually black with a yellow scarf and banners just like the national team kit colours.
 These supporters always bring flares, drums and large national flags to the stadiums.

 Sponsorship

-According to the website of Football Association of Malaysia, Malaysia main sponsors include Telekom Malaysia, Bank Islam, Yakult, Nike, 100plus, One Goal, MYCAT and Malaysia Airlines.
+According to the website of Football Association of Malaysia, Malaysia main sponsors include Malaysia Airlines, Puma, Bank Islam, 100plus, Wonda Coffee, Konami, CAT, Warner Music Malaysia, Kronos, and Milo with the association also establish social responsibilities partners with Department of Wildlife and National Parks Peninsular Malaysia (PERHILITAN).

-Rivalries

-Malaysia has rivalries with Indonesia, Singapore, Thailand and Vietnam.
-These rivalries are rooted in geographical closeness.

-Indonesia is Malaysia's most heated rival and matches between two teams usually draw large supporters alike.
-The rivalry traces its background from the infamous Indonesia–Malaysia confrontation.
-Due to the strong nationalist sentiments in both sides, the rivalry has always been taken with high priority.

-Singapore is Malaysia's only recent rival.
-Their rivalry is mostly rekindled only when it comes to the AFF Championship, and is also less heated than Malaysia's rivalry with Indonesia.

-Thailand is Malaysia's other traditional rival, with matches between two teams also draw large supporters alike.
-Malaysia holds a significant distinction for being undefeated at home to Thailand since the 1990s, as well as having a better head-to-head record with 41 wins, 35 draws and 35 losses.

-As South Vietnam, the Vietnamese side had a poorer performance, with only 3 wins, 3 draws and 7 losses, during that time the Malaysians posed as a formidable side in Southeast Asia.
-Since reintegration, however, Vietnam has overwhelmed in the head-to-head record against Malaysia with 14 wins, 3 draws and only 6 losses since 1991.
-Vietnam has also been maintaining the series of unbeaten match against Malaysia since 2014.